-ADHD is characterized primarily by inattention, distractibility, impulsivity, and/or physical restlessness.
-Bipolar disorder causes exaggerated shifts in mood, energy, thinking, and behavior—from manic highs to extreme, depressive lows.
+ADHD is characterized primarily by inattention, distractibility, impulsivity, or physical restlessness.
+Bipolar disorder causes exaggerated shifts in mood, energy, thinking, and behavior, from manic highs to extreme, depressive lows.
 While bipolar disorder is primarily a mood disorder, ADHD affects attention and behavior.

 During their “depressed” phases, symptoms such as lack of focus, lethargy, and inattention, can also mirror those of ADHD.
 However, bipolar children may experience severe nightmares, difficulty waking in the morning, waking up multiple times throughout the night, and fear of going to sleep.
 Children with ADHD tend to wake up quickly and become alert immediately.
 They may have trouble falling asleep, but can usually manage to sleep through the night without interruption.

 The misbehavior of children with ADHD is usually accidental.
 Ignoring authority figures, running into things, and making messes is the result of inattentiveness.
 A bipolar child, however, challenges authority through arguing, physical contact, or intentional aggression.

 Bipolar children are sensitive to ways of creating the biggest impact or contention, and do all they can to make a scene.
 Bipolar children often seek danger, grandiosity, and argument in an attempt to generate conflict.

 Only a mental health professional can accurately differentiate between ADHD and bipolar disorder.
 If your child is diagnosed with bipolar disorder, primary treatment includes psycho-stimulant and antidepressant medications, individual or group therapy, and tailored education and support.
 Medications may need to be combined or frequently changed to continue to produce beneficial results.